jduffield65/coppafish/docs/pipeline/stitch.md

 ![image](../images/pipeline/stitch/view_shift_info.png){width="800"}

-In this case, all the shifts seem reasonable as the top two plots show quite a small range and the bottom plot shows `score > score_thresh` for every shift (blue numbers are all above the green line).
+In this case, all the shifts seem reasonable as the top two plots show quite a small range, and the bottom plot shows `score > score_thresh` for every shift (blue numbers are all above the green line).
 If a shift had `score < score_thresh`, it would be shown in red in each of the three plots for that direction.